OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ### 4. Deployment information and contract addresses{#step-4}

-Once we are done with the deployment and are assured that the Retryable Tickets are successful, it's time to get the deployment information and all token bridge contract addresses.
+Once you have completed the deployment and are assured that the Retryable Tickets are successful, you can use `getTokenBridgeContracts` to retrieve the deployment information and all the token bridge contracts' addresses.

-You can use `getTokenBridgeContracts` to retrieve the contracts' addresses.

 Here's an example of how to get the contract addresses from the `txReceipt` generated in the previous steps: